|

 or at only one (the theory of monogenism).

-Among the theorists of monogenism, two major schools of thought
+Among the theorists of monogenism, two major

-should be possible to identify and describe a “universal
+it should be possible to identify and describe a “universal

 grammar”, and why it is so hard to imagine an intermediate